 An online certificate in paralegal studies provides you with an education in legal research, ethics, formal and legal writing, timeline and development of the paralegal profession, and family and litigation law, as well as security regulation, immigration, and securities regulation of specific law practices.
 Students typically complete 12 credits in core competencies and another 12 credits in legal studies electives.

 Below is a sample of a few courses students can expect to see in an online paralegal certificate program:

 - Criminal Law

 - Bankruptcy Law

 - Civil Litigation

 - Dispute Resolution

 Many paralegal certificate programs suggest students complete an internship because it can provide students with hands-on learning and increase their marketability.
-Students can apply for internships by networking, contacting local law firms and state paralegal association.
+Students can apply for internships by networking and contacting local law firms and state paralegal associations.